-Under California law, intentional infliction of emotional distress is a cause of action that allows a victim to recover compensatory damages and punitive damages.
-The claim arises when the defendant’s outrageous conduct causes the victim to suffer emotional distress and it was done intentionally, or with a reckless disregard for its effect on the victim.
+Under California law, intentional infliction of emotional distress is a legal claim that arises when the defendant’s outrageous conduct causes the victim to suffer emotional distress and it was done intentionally, or with a reckless disregard for its effect on the victim.

 To help you better understand the law, our California personal injury lawyers discuss, below: